RV Levelers Guide: Choosing The Right Camper Levelers

 Or, how about those times when two blocks are not enough but three are too many?

-And don't even get me started on their tendency to skid around on hard surfaces (we had one shoot all the way across a parking lot while trying to get level during an overnight at a casino).
+And don't even get me started on their tendency to skid around on hard surfaces (we had one shoot all the way across a parking lot while trying to get level while RV parking overnight at a casino).

 This is why I love our Andersen Levelers.